Best Money-Saving Apps

 I’ve tried a bunch of money-saving apps and rounded up a list of my favorites.
 They are quick, easy, painless, and effective.

-This is my favorite app of all time!
+This is by far my favorite of all the money-saving apps I have tried.
 It is super easy to use and has rebates on items I already buy on a regular basis.
 All you have to do is select the items you purchased and take a picture of your receipt.
 Ibotta will verify your purchase and credit the rebates to you.
 As soon as you reach a $20 minimum (which has never taken me more than a few weeks), you can cash out via PayPal or Venmo.
 You can also redeem for gift cards.

 Ibotta has rebates on grocery items, beauty products, cleaning supplies, and more.
 They even have “any item” and “any brand” rebates.
 For example, any brand gallon of milk, loaf of bread, or any one item.
 They also work with several grocery stores and lots of non-grocery retailers, including Kohl’s, Joann’s, Lowes, the Gap, and Dollar Tree, plus restaurant and travel savings.